Viewer Rating

 The film explores universal themes of human connection, unconventional mentorship, and finding purpose through caring for others.
 It avoids explicit political commentary, focusing instead on individual character development and the power of empathy to bridge differences, resulting in a neutral stance.

-The movie features a predominantly white main cast without explicit race or gender swaps of traditionally white roles.
-Its narrative centers on a white male protagonist, portraying traditional identities in a neutral to positive light, without significant critique or explicit DEI themes.
+The movie features a predominantly white main cast with some visible diversity in supporting roles, without explicit race or gender swaps of traditionally white characters.
+Its narrative focuses on a complex white male protagonist, portraying traditional identities neutrally or positively, and does not incorporate strong or explicit DEI critiques.

 The film portrays Catholic institutions (the school, Sister Mary) as nurturing and instrumental in Oliver's moral development.
 While Vincent himself is not religious, the film uses the Catholic concept of sainthood to highlight his inherent goodness, suggesting that the virtues taught by the faith can be found and appreciated even outside its formal adherents.